balderdashy/sails-docs/reference/Blueprints.md

       </td>
       <td><bubble>string</bubble></td>
       <td>
-        if specified, a JSONP response will be sent (instead of JSON).
+        If specified, a JSONP response will be sent (instead of JSON).
 This is the name of the client-side javascript function to call, passing results as the first (and only argument

         <br/><strong>Example:</strong>
         <code>